Search

 • Combine the unsweetened chocolate with the butter in a saucepan.
 Warm over medium-low heat, stirring occasionally until both are almost melted.
 Remove from the heat and stir until the chocolate and butter are completely melted.

-• In a large bowl, beat the eggs on medium speed until they are light, frothy and lemon in color.
+• In a large bowl, beat the eggs on medium speed until they are light, frothy and pale yellow in color.
 Add the sugar, about ¼ cup at a time, beating well on medium speed after each addition.

 • Whisk together the flour, baking powder and kosher salt.
 Blend into the egg and sugar mixture on low speed.